tencentyun/qcloud-documents/api/API文档公用部分/调用方式/请求结构/接口请求参数_en.md

 >**Note:**
 >The parameters in this document use Tencent Cloud CVM as example.
 For actual parameters for other Tencent Cloud products, refer to their API parameter instructions accordingly.

-The following parameter list uses the Tencent Cloud CVM API Query Instance List as example.
+The following parameter list uses the Tencent Cloud CVM API [Query Instance List](/doc/api/229/831) (DescribeInstances) as example.
 This API supports the following API request parameters:

 | Parameter Name | Description | Type | Required |
 |---------|---------|---------|---------|